 Finding the right website design idea can take time and effort since you need to select one that both looks great and is compatible with your website’s purpose.

-The most important aspect of any web design is its user experience (UX), which can encourage visitors to return to the site.
+The most important aspect of any global web design is its user experience (UX), which can encourage visitors to return to the site.
 Therefore, ensure that your website is designed with the user in mind.
 This means you should consider how visitors will interact with the site and provide them with an intuitive experience.

 Moreover, research your website’s competitors to find inspiration for the redesign.
 You can also look for design ideas from interactive portfolios, online galleries and blogs.